Strobodov/workshop_linux_server/README.md

 location="<Azure location you want the resources to be deployed.
 E.g. westeurope">
-subscription="<the Azure subscription you want to use>" prefix="<a prefix to use for all accounts and resources created (and deleted) with the scripts>"
+subscription="<the Azure subscription you want to use>" prefix="<a prefix to use for all accounts and resources created (and deleted) with the scripts>" mydomain="<the domain you want to use for the created Azure accounts.
+E.g. atcomputing.nl">
 ```